Android-for-Python/Android-for-Python-Users/README.md

 Buildozer runs on Linux, Windows users need a Linux virtual machine such as WSL, Colab, or VirtualBox to run Buildozer.
 Buildozer also runs on a Mac, but the number of users is small and this is reflected in the availability of help and in software maturity.

-**If using WSL always build in a directory on the Linux partition (somewhere under `cd ~`).
+**If using WSL, always build in a directory on the Linux partition (somewhere under `cd ~`).
 You will have to copy your project from the Windows partition to the Linux partition.
-NEVER build on the Windows partition, this may have unpredicatable results.**
+NEVER build on the Windows partition (`/mnt/c/`), this may give unpredicatable results.**

 [Install documentation](https://github.com/kivy/buildozer/blob/master/docs/source/installation.rst), RTFM, really.